-Over the past five years, cold-brew coffee has been capturing the attention of coffee drinkers everywhere, and one brewing method has emerged as especially popular in American cafés.
+As cold-brew coffee has captured the attention of coffee drinkers everywhere, one brewing method has emerged as especially popular in American cafés.
 The Japanese brewing method flash-chills coffee via hot water that’s poured over ground coffee into an ice-filled carafe.
 The result is an incredibly bright, flavorful brew.

-“Brewing hot and then rapidly chilling preserves the nuances and complexities better,” adds Timothy Hill, coffee buyer and quality manager for Counter Culture Coffee.
+“Brewing hot and then rapidly chilling preserves the nuances and complexities better,” adds Timothy Hill of Counter Culture Coffee.
 “Cold-brew has flavors caused by oxidation, and cold water does not extract as well as hot water.
 Meaning when brewing hot and then chilling, you’re extracting and preserving more of a coffee’s natural flavors.”

 If there’s any downside it’s that the method only allows for brewing the amount a carafe will hold, but, says Hill, “What you may be limited to in terms of batch size is made up for in speed.
 The coffee is ready in minutes, and it doesn’t need a really extended extraction time.
 This is part of the reason we believe it tastes fresher and cleaner, and showcases the coffees natural flavors better.”

 Interesting in trying the method yourself?
 Crema has a very helpful guide on their website, and here are their simple step-by step instructions:

 - Grab your tools.
 You’ll need a coffee scale, grinder, Chemex, filter and kettle.

 - Rinse your Chemex filter with hot water, then discard the water.
 Fill the Chemex with 425 grams of ice, then position the filter on top.

 - Coarsely grind your coffee, weigh out 96 grams, then place the ground coffee in the Chemex filter.